mgleason97/engulf/README.md

 This is the svg produced from a temporal agent run.
 Open the svg in your browser to interact.
 ![Agent run workflow byte flamegraph](images/out.svg)

-## Viewing the results

-Open the generated SVG in any browser to interact with the flame graph.